Catdontpat/Clade/README.md

 # Clade
-A server software for the most popular game called Minecraft: Bedrock Edition
+A server software for the most popular game called Minecraft: Bedrock Edition.